Ayurveda for Hyperacidity

 The name itself derives its meaning “Hyperacidity”.
-Hyper which means extra or more and acidity means the increase of acid.
-Hyperacidity is nothing but the increased level of acidity in our stomach.
+Hyper which means extra or more and acidity means the increase amount of acid.
+Hyperacidity is nothing but an increased level of acidity in our stomach.

 Hyperacidity is known as Amlapitta in Ayurveda (Amla means sour and Pitta means heat).
-The stomach secretes Hydrochloric Acid, a stomach related juice that separates nourishment particles into their littlest structure to help assimilation.
-When there is an over the top measure of hydrochloric corrosion in the stomach, the condition is known as Hyperacidity.
+The stomach secretes Hydrochloric Acid, a stomach related juice that separates nourishment particles into their littlest esophageal sphincter structure to help assimilation this is the symptom of acid reflux.
+When there is an over the top measure of hydrochloric corrosion in the stomach that condition is known as Hyperacidity.

 The first thing to cause Hyperacidity is the wrong diet.
-There are various types of food items which creates Hyperacidity in our stomach.
+There are various types of food items side effects that create Hyperacidity in our digestive system.

 The types of food which increase the acidic impact in our food are mentioned below:

 - Spicy food habits like eating samosa, burger, pizza, etc.

 - Excessive use of chilly, Cinnamon, clove, mustard, garam masala powder (spice mixture), garlic etc. in the diet.

 - Eating of stale, fermented foods (dosa, uttapam, idli etc. bakery food items).

 - Excessive intake of fast food

 - Intake of food and beverages in its hot condition like soups